 Each time we stop in one of the little fly by night wedding chapel's we each make up the other's name for that wedding.
 Last time I was "Aldova" and she was "Fredricka".
-I think we should make it into the Guinness book somewhere, though that will never happen since we cannot really verify that we ever did this.
+I think we should make it into the Guiness book somewhere, though that will never happen since we cannot really verify that we ever did this.
 Oh well, I guess we have left plenty of a mark on the world at large.
 The smallest is the one I am most proud of, my son.

 Little Len is just adorable.
 He has my blond hair and blue eyes.
 He has Christi's nose.
-I recently got a camera from, well, it doesn't matter how I got it, but the point is it was with that camera that I took the picture Christi sent in her letter home.
-Her mom had always wanted a grandbaby.
-If things get too rough I know she would watch over Len, but I don't see that ever happening though.
+I recently got a camera from, well, it doesn't matter how I got it, the point is, it was with that camera that I took the picture I sent in my letter home.
+Mom had always wanted a grandbaby.
+If things ever get too rough, when he is older, I find a way to get him back to Dexter so that Mom can raise him right.
+I don't see that ever happening though.
 Things are going decently right now.
 What more is there for me to say?
 Maybe you will hear from me again in the future, maybe you won't.
 Only time will tell.
 Until then, Au Revoir.

-Book Two: Saving a Generation
+Part Two: Saving a Generation

-Chapter Eleven: The Storm Blows In
+Chapter Nine: The Storm Blows In